MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-overview.md

 ##### \<project name>.Dataset

-Th Dataset folder is a collection of files and folders that represent a Power BI dataset.
+A collection of files and folders that represent a Power BI dataset.
 It contains some of the most important files you're likely to work on, like model.bim.
 To learn more about the files and sub-folders and files in here, see [Project dataset folder](projects-dataset.md).

 ##### \<project name>.Report

-The Report folder is a collection of files and folders that represent a Power BI Report.
+A collection of files and folders that represent a Power BI Report.
 To learn more about the files and sub-folders and files in here, see [Project report folder](projects-report.md).

 ##### .gitIgnore

+Specifies intentionally untracked files that Git should ignore.
 Power BI Desktop writes and updates the [.gitignore](https://git-scm.com/docs/gitignore) file in the root folder when saving an item.

-This file contains patterns needed to exclude local only files from sub-folders.
+Dataset and Report sub-folders each have default git ignored files specified in .gitIgnore:

+- Dataset
+  - \.pbi\localSettings.json
+  - \.pbi\cache.abf

+- Report
+  - \.pbi\localSettings.json

 ##### \<project name>.pbip

-The Power BI Project File (.pbip) contains a pointer to a report item and can be opened by Power BI Desktop to open the report for authoring.
+Contains a pointer to a report item and can be opened by Power BI Desktop to open the report for authoring.

-Opening a PBIP will open the targeted report for authoring, but also the dataset in case the report contains a *byPath* dataset reference.
+Opening a PBIP opens the targeted report for authoring.
+It also opens the dataset if the report contains a *byPath* dataset reference.

 ## Changes outside Power BI Desktop